 This program is a joint effort of the Division of Physics, Mathematics and Astronomy and the Division of Engineering and Applied Science.
 Students majoring in applied mathematics are enrolled in either division and the professors of applied mathematics are also in these two divisions.
-Further, professors from various other divisions take part supervising research and offering courses of special interest.
+Further, professors from other divisions take part supervising research and offering courses of special interest.
 Close contact is maintained with experimental programs in fluid and solid mechanics.
 The present graduate program is one leading mainly to the Ph.D. degree.
 The curriculum consists of two types of courses: those which survey the methods used in applied mathematics, and those which have a special applied mathematics flavor and represent active research interests of the members of the faculty.
 Among the latter have been wave motion, perturbation theory, stochastic processes, linear programming, numerical analysis of partial differential equations, group theory applied to physics, and advanced elasticity.
-Further, by study outside of applied mathematics each student is expected to become competent in some special physical or non-mathematical field.
+By study outside of applied mathematics each student is expected to become competent in some special physical or non-mathematical field.
 In this way, subjects for research appear naturally, and a broad educational program is provided.
 In addition to the connections mentioned above, special notice should be taken of the existence of a computer and information science group at Caltech which provides the chance for practical experience with the most modern computers and further fields of research.
 Library facilities are excellent, comprising all the journals, a complete general library, and a special research library in applied mathematics.

 The present group primarily interested in applied mathematics consists of approximately 25 students and 8 professors.
 Also, each year many distinguished visitors come either to present lectures or remain in residence for large parts of the academic year.
-There is much stimulating activity in the form of research, courses, working seminars, and colloquia.